exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 images: [/2023/02/19/growing-land-art/assets/1670154009_13.jpg]
 ---

 Land artists often practice a kind of landscape scarification.
-Take Michael Heizer's deep gouges in the Nevada desert and James Turrell's preternaturally manicured impact craters.
+Take Michael Heizer's deep gouges in the Nevada desert and James Turrell's preternaturally manicured craters.
 Or consider the abandoned construction site aesthetic of Holt's *Sun Tunnels* or Christo and Jean-Claude's *Wrapped Coast*.
 These are less site specific installations than sculptures which happen to be site in a desert or along a coastline.
 At best the landscape is a pretty backdrop, and at worst it is ignored or disrespected.

 Contemporaneously, some land artists in Britain and Western Europe practiced a different method of collaborating with landscape.
 However their methods presented certain challenges to conservation — and access.